-The industrial experience year is an option offered to students studying for any of the bachelors or full time taught postgraduate (masters) degrees we offer in the School of Electronic Engineering and Computer Science.
+There are two employment options offered to students studying any of the bachelor's degrees we offer in the School of Electronic Engineering and Computer Science.

-This offers the student a chance to spend a year working with an employer in a role related to their degree subject, and offers you, as an employer, the chance to gain a talented, motivated employee for a year to help deliver, for example, a new project.
+This provides the student with a chance to spend a year working with an employer in a role related to their degree subject, and offers you, as an employer, the chance to gain a talented, motivated employee for a year to help deliver, for example, a new project.

 What are the potential benefits for employers?

-Students apply for placements during the second year of their course and take up the post in the Summer following their second year exams (June-September).
+Students apply for the industrial experience year during the second year of their course and take up the post in the summer following their second year exams (June-September).

 Their placement finishes by September of the following year, when they return to University to complete the final year of their degree.

 From start to finish, a placement for an undergraduate must last for a minimum of 10 months.